A pond skimmer is used to remove floating debris from the water surface of your fish pond.

 A pond skimmer is usually installed at the waters surface, it’s job is to suck in all the floating debris like leaves and sticks from the surface of the water before it sinks to the bottom of the pond.

-The debris is captured in a basket or filter and will need to be cleaned out, how often it needs to be cleaned will depend on how much debris finds its way into the pond.
+The debris is captured in a basket or filter and will need to be cleaned out, how often it needs to be cleaned will depend on how much debris finds its way into the pond and to the skimmer.

 You could use a net to scoop out all the fallen leaves, but you would have to do this on a daily basis, a skimmer gives peace of mind, it still needs cleaning but not daily and its quicker.